aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldmergebarcode/symbolheight/_index.md

 ---
 title: FieldMergeBarcode.SymbolHeight
 second_title: Aspose.Words for .NET API Reference
 description: Gets or sets the height of the symbol.
-The units are in TWIPS 1/1440 inch.
+The units are in TWIPS 1/1440 inch in C#
 type: docs
 weight: 130
 url: /net/aspose.words.fields/fieldmergebarcode/symbolheight/